-Many travelers planning a visit to Chile, particularly to the Pumas of Pumaland, should bear in mind that while that far south already, one might consider an “open-jaw” itinerary design that involves entering South America or leaving South America through Buenos Aires.
+Many travelers planning a visit to Chile, particularly to the Pumas of Pumaland, should bear in mind that while that far south already, one might consider an “open-jaw” itinerary design that involves entering South America or leaving South America through Buenos Aires – one of the best South American places to visit.
 This design allows you to see both Santiago de Chile and Buenos Aires on the same trip, and also to add to this clever itinerary design two of the most extraordinary sites in Patagonian Argentina: Perito Moreno Glacier and Peninsula Valdés.

 The massive Perito Moreno Glacier is 30 kilometers long, covers 250 square kilometers, is 170 meters thick, and boasts a final, super-dramatic calving face that is five kilometers long and 74 meters tall.
 Year-round the glacier constantly calves chunks of ice into Lago Argentino, which with its 1,415 square kilometers of lake surface and depths from 100 to 500 meters, is the largest freshwater lake in Argentina and the second-largest in the entire Southern Cone.
 Despite the fact that most of the world’s glaciers are shrinking due to the climate crisis, this glacier stays at equilibrium, continuously dropping large chunks of ice into the lake.
 It is the most active calving glacier in South America, and one of the most active in the world.